 The main rationale of the Holistic Reflection Model is that learning is not just about acquiring knowledge.
 Rather, it also entails internalizing and understanding lessons from personal experiences.
 It is a model mainly grounded on transformative learning that can be achieved through reflection, critical reflection, and reflexivity.
 The model has six main phases, as discussed below:

 Another critical framework for reflexive practice in nursing is the Schön reflective model.
-The model was developed by Donald Schön, explaining how professionals can solve problems through reflection in action and reflection on action.
+Donald Schon l developed the model, explaining how professionals can solve problems through reflection in action and reflection on action.

 Reflecting in action means experiencing, thinking on your feet, thinking about what to do next, and acting immediately.